Case Study All Work

 Salesforce AppExchange

-Sixteen years as a trusted development partner for Salesforce’s AppExchange team — building hundreds of web pages, apps, and internal tools, and eventually creating the page-builder systems that let their marketing team ship without me.
+A trusted development partner to the same team since 2008 — who brought me into Salesforce with them in 2012, and still reach out today.
+Hundreds of pages, apps, and internal tools, and eventually the page-builder systems that let their marketing team ship without me.

 • Role: Independent development contractor — frontend, backend, tooling, deployment, technical strategy